HOUSTON AUTHOR GREG WYSS

 “A way out, timeless read about one hippy’s attempt to find himself in a world he doesn’t recognize.
 When Life was Like a Cucumber by

-change not just in time but in ideas and culture.
+Greg Wyss is an oddly relatable tale of finding oneself during a change not just in time but in ideas and culture.
 For those who originally lived through this change, reading this book will be like stepping back in time.
 Meanwhile, those readers who miss this age cutoff will find this work reson-ating with today’s political turmoil and constant technological, cultural, and social changes that seem to be leaving some of us in the dust, dazed, confused, and wondering where our places are in this crazy world.
 When the world is changing all around you and you feel like you don’t belong in it – you might just have to wander the world until you find it like Jeff Hesse.”

 Excerpts from San Francisco Book Review by Rachel Dehning (November, 2020)